-- Toilets in the campground are available effective June 19th but the showers inside the comfort station are closed as per government regulation 263/20.
+- Toilets in the campground is available as of June 19th but the showers inside the comfort station are closed.
+Some outdoor showers are open.

 - If you make a reservation and we have to cancel it because of government restrictions, we will give you a full refund.
 If you cancel the reservation then our normal cancellation policy still applies.

-- Gatherings are now restricted to 10 people or less as of June 12
+- Gatherings are restricted to 10 people or less indoors and.
+25 people or less outdoors.

 - Physical distancing of at least 2 metres is required.

 - In situations where physical distancing is not possible, you need to wear a mask.
 Masks must be worn indoors.

 - You should wash your hands frequently with soap and water.
 An alcohol-based sanitizer will be available in the office.